-More interestingly, patients who are tolerant to metformin for years can develop gastrointestinal side effects.
+More interestingly, patients tolerating metformin for years can develop gastrointestinal side effects.
 Usually, this happens because of changing the dose of metformin.
 However, it can happen without changing the dose.

 Treatment of metformin-induced diarrhea includes adjusting the dosing and the time of metformin, switching to the extended-release formula, taking a metformin holiday, and avoiding the foods that aggravate diarrhea.

-Today, we will discuss the most effective tips for the treatment of metformin-induced diarrhea.
+Today, we will discuss the most effective tips for treating metformin-induced diarrhea.

 1- Take it with meals.

 So, Always try not to take metformin long before or after your meal.
-Some doctors advise their patients to take metformin in the middle of the meal.
+Some doctors advise their patients to take metformin during the meal.

 2- Avoid Rapid increase of the dose.